SISTERS OF ROCK AND ROOT

 You can join at any time during the year and it will roll on through a full calendar year so that you cover all eight instalments in order.
 (Please note: subscribers in the southern hemisphere will be sent instalments that are relevant to their own seasons and calendars.)

 Please use the button below to pay for your subscription (the course price is 100 euros; PayPal will accept payment in any currency and automatically convert it, without fees).
 Your PayPal account/ credit or debit card will be debited immediately and your course instalments will be sent to you automatically before every festival.
-Alternatively, if you would like to pay by bank transfer (pounds or euros only) please email me and we can make that work.
+Alternatively, if you would like to pay by bank transfer (euros only) please email us and we can make that work.

 IMPORTANT: PLEASE READ THIS INFORMATION CAREFULLY!

 2. Once you’ve made your payment you will receive a PayPal receipt for your payment.
-I always then acknowledge all sign-ups individually by email.
-If you do not hear from me within three days of signing up (allowing time for weekend breaks or the possibility that I might be travelling) please check your junk mail folder.
+We always then acknowledge all sign-ups individually by email.
+If you do not hear from us within three days of signing up (allowing time for weekend breaks or travel-related delays) please check your junk mail folder.
 Although fortunately this happens only rarely, it is important to be aware of the possibility, because so many email programs now have strong spam filters, and links to your course materials will come via emails which are sent to multiple recipients and contain hyperlinks, and so are strong candidates for filtering.
 If your course emails do not arrive as expected, you will undoubtedly find them in your spam folder!
-Please do check before you contact me, as if my emails are being sent to your junk mail folder, then you will not receive my replies to your queries and life can get rather complicated.
+Please do check before you contact us, as if our emails are being sent to your junk mail folder, then you will not receive our replies to your queries and life can get rather complicated.
 If in doubt, and if your email program permits it, please add the email address info[at]thehedgeschool[dot]org to your ‘safe senders’ list, as this is the email address the materials will be sent from.

 3. Please note that once you begin the course and have downloaded your first materials, no refunds can be given.